opensourcedesign/opensourcedesign.github.io/docs/moderation-guide.md

 - **Content lint** (`content-lint.yml`) - front matter validity plus the Markdown pitfalls that break rendering (4-space indents, `###Heading` without a space, pseudo-bullets).
 A red check means the page will render
   broken: fix or ask the poster to resubmit.
+On the default branch this runs on **every push** (full job/event corpus), not only changed files.
+- **Repository checks** (`ci-checks.yml`) - canonical job filenames and
+  statuses, form-module hashes, redirect aliases, and data YAML schema.
+- **Accessibility** (`a11y.yml`) - full-site pa11y against the Hugo sitemap on
+  every push to the default branch and on pull requests.
 - **PR preview** (`preview.yml`) - every PR gets a live preview deployment;
   the link appears as a PR comment.
 Always look at the rendered page, not just the diff.
 Previews deploy to the `gh-pages` branch under